 The review panel will want to be able to match the information you provide in the narrative of your application with the evaluation criteria listed in Federal Register notice.
-Therefore, we suggest that your narrative consists of four sections - one for each of the four criteria: Research Objectives; RMA Involvement and Non-Financial Benefits; Research Approach and Methodology; and Management.
+Therefore, we suggest that your narrative consists of four sections - one for each of the four criteria: Research Objectives; Indication of RMA Involvement and Non-Financial Benefits; Research Approach, Methodology, Development and Implementation; and Management.
 The following are suggestions for each of these sections to assist you:

+• Research Objectives

-• Research Objectives.
-In this section you can describe how the proposed research project meets the goals of partnerships as defined in section 522 (d)(3)(A) through (E) and (G) of the Agricultural Risk Protection Act of 2000 (ARPA).
-(This RFA specifically excludes section 522(d)(3)(F), which was a separate RFA.)
+In this section describe how the proposed research project meets the objectives of the partnerships as defined in the RFA.
 In preparing this section it would be useful to refer to the specific project objectives for partnerships as described in the Federal Register notice (Part I.C.)
 Applications that do not address at least one of the project objectives as specified in the Federal Register notice will be disqualified.